kai-niemi/roach-bank/README.md

 the same currency equals zero.

 ## Deployment

+See the [Deployment Guide](deploy/README.md) on how to deploy it to a single or multi-region AWS or GCE cluster.

 Roach Bank can run anywhere, but it's intended to be globally deployed across multiple regions in a single cloud, multi-cloud or on-prem.